Luca Napolitano: Career

-In 2008, he joined to the eighth edition of the Italian talent show Amici di Maria De Filippi, after four years of trying.
-He reached the final stage and he finished in third place.
-He signed a contract with Warner Music and he released in 2009 his first EP Vai.
-The EP was certified gold and it reached the #5 in the Italian singles chart.
-He released from the album three singles with a great success: Vai (#9 Italy), Forse forse (#5 Italy) and Da quando ti conosco.
+In 2008, he joined the eighth edition of the Italian talent show Amici di Maria De Filippi, after four years of trying.
+He reached the final stage, and he finished in third place.
+He signed a contract with Warner Music, and he released his first EP Vai in 2009.
+The EP was certified gold, and it reached #5 in the Italian singles chart.
+He released three singles from the album with great success: Vai (#9 Italy), Forse forse (#5 Italy) and Da quando ti conosco.

 In October, he released his first studio album L'infinito.
-The album reached the #16 in Italian chart and was certified gold.

-In May 2010, he was awarded to the "Wind Music Awards" for the sales of his first record Vai.
-In the summer he was busy with L'infinito Tour for promoting the album.
+The album reached #16 on the Italian chart and was certified gold.
+In May 2010, he was awarded at the "Wind Music Awards" for the sales of his first record Vai.
+In the summer, he was busy with L'infinito Tour for promoting the album.
 In October, he released a new single A Sud Di NY (featuring Federica Camba).
-The song has anticipated the release of the EP Di Me that debuted at #16 in the chart.
+The song had anticipated the release of the EP Di Me that debuted at #16 on the chart.